 Puppies take turns playing chase-and-tackle games with each other, so when chased by toddlers, they may get too rough without meaning to.
 Make it a dog rule that young kids must sit before they can pet the dog and that the dog gets to approach.
 That also lets the pup control interactions and move away when the puppy has had enough.

 When pups still act reluctant to approach, find a special tasty treat the pet loves but only gets from the child.
-While sitting on the floor, the child should gently toss the treat to (not At) the dog.
+While sitting on the floor, the child should gently toss the treat to (not at) the dog.
 Until or unless you’re satisfied the puppy won’t also nip the child’s hands, make sure that the treat gets eaten from the floor rather than the kid’s fingers.

-There are always exceptions, but as a general rule, children should be at least six or seven years old before being given responsibility for a puppy’s care.
+There are always exceptions, but as a general rule, children should be at least 6 or 7 years old before being given responsibility for a puppy’s care.
 However, you can begin at this age with supervised care duties, such as filling the puppy’s water bowl or teaching how to comb and groom the fur coat.
-The more pleasant experiences your children enjoy with the puppy, the stronger becomes the bond between them.
+The more pleasant experiences your children enjoy with the puppy, the stronger the bond between them.